lundsholm/xresources/README.md

 # xresources
 .Xresources configuration

-This configuration should be renamed .Xresources and placed inside: ~/.Xresources
+This configuration should be renamed .Xresources and placed in your home folder.
+Path: ~/.Xresources